llllllllll/um-32/README.rst

 ``UML`` - The Universal Machine Language
 ----------------------------------------

-What good is a VM without the ability to compile programs for it. the ``compiler`` directory includes a WIP compiler for a simple imperative programming language that compiles to the UM-32 machine.
+What good is a VM without the ability to compile programs for it?
+The ``compiler`` directory includes a WIP compiler for a simple imperative programming language that compiles to the UM-32 machine.

 The language supports two data types:

-1. ``platter``: A scalar platter.
+1. ``uint``: A scalar platter.
 2. ``array``: A fixed-length array of platters.
 The layout is: ``[length, ix_0, ix_1, ..., ix_n]``.
 String and array are synonyms.